Sparrrgh/JWT_pwn/README.md

 `[= ]ey[A-Za-z0-9_\/+-]*\.[A-Za-z0-9._\/+-]*` - all JWT versions (higher possibility of false positives)

 ## TODO
--Support RSA signed tokens
+- Support RSA signed tokens
--Multithread cracking of keys(Probably with a module written in Go)
+- Multithread cracking of keys(Probably with a module written in Go)